danieltak/studies-and-research/xml2/README.md

 >My suggestion is - Need validation - Go for DOM, File size is small or you are not interested in parsing of entire XML- Go for PULL, File size is large or you need to parse the entire XML file - Go for SAX.
 ##  2. <a name='FreexmlObjects'></a>Free xml Objects

-Don't forget to free the xml buffer and doc, mainly when the object is a class member.
+Don't forget to free the xml objects buffer and doc, mainly when the object is a class member.

+Use the functions providaded by the library, such as:
+- xmlFreeDoc
+- xmlFreeParserCtxt
+- xmlXPathFreeObject
+- xmlXPathFreeContext
+- xmlFreeTextReader
+- xmlFreeTextWriter
+- xmlBufferFree

 ##  3. <a name='xmlParservsxmlReader'></a>xmlParser vs xmlReader